 You will be developing as an image specialist who, in their own individual and questioning way, uses photography as a tool for portraying the world in thought-provoking and visually challenging ways.
 You relate to the world through images, by applying your knowledge of the properties of the medium of photography.
 Photographic images have their own distinctive character, provide specific opportunities, and occupy a special position within contemporary visual culture.
 As a photographer, you also possess knowledge of the language and general meanings of images, which you are able to apply for your own purposes.

-Photography is increasingly about the way in which photographic images relate to the world, not only in terms of visual culture but also to society in general.
-This means that you not only learn to create powerful and distinctive images, but also to create images that relate in a powerful way to photography as a medium.
-You will be working collaboratively and making connections with other image makers, with society, with the public, in order to create work that stands out from the everyday snapshots of social media.
+Photography is increasingly about the way in which photographic images relating to the world, not only in terms of visual culture but also to a society in general.
+This means that you not only learn to create powerful and distinctive images but also to create images that relate in a powerful way of photography as a medium.
+You will be working collaboratively and making connections with other image-makers, with society, with the public, in order to create work that stands out from the everyday snapshots of social media.

 Our successful Photography alumni include: Barry van Leeuwen (nominated for the Photo Academy Awards); Marylene Rutten (winner of the Drempel Award); Marijke Groeneveld (winner of the Leiden Photography Festival); Csilla Klenyánszki; Benjamin Li; and Erik Kroes.

 dedicated and motivated?

 Then visit one of our Open Days or Open Evenings – and bring your portfolio! – and apply for admission.

 WhatA selection of 10-15 works which were preceded by a creative process